FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Desired Metrics for a Wafer-scale Fabric

-As mentioned in \autoref{subsec:collectivealgs}, supporting in-network collectives can significantly reduce the network traffic and improve the collective execution performance.
-Enabling in-network collectives requires centralized or hierarchical switches as a place to perform reductions/broadcast.
-Therefore, a 2D-mesh inherently cannot support in-network collectives.
+Supporting in-network collectives can significantly reduce network traffic and improve execution performance as described in~\autoref{subsec:collectivealgs}.
+This feature, currently employed in off-chip switches~\cite{NVidiaSwitch, MellanoxSHARP}, requires centralized or hierarchical switches which can perform the collection, reduction, and broadcast of multiple data.
+A 2D Mesh with distributed NPUs and without a shared central entity, however, impedes the adaptation of the in-network collective support.